 FAQ About Climbing Trips

 We want everyone to get out and experience the outdoors regardless of whether you grew up playing outside or have never been hiking or sleeping in a tent.
-“Explore” trips like our hiking and climbing trips, have you camp in what is usually called “front country” or “developed” campsites.
+“Explore” trips have you camp in what is usually called “front country” or “developed” campsites.
 This means you set up a home base camp in a well-maintained state park campground, spend each day adventuring in different and exciting locations and then return to the same camp each night.
 This kind of camping allows you to explore some of East Tennessee’s most beautiful wilderness and still enjoy the comforts of toilets, hot/cold showers, and freedom from carrying your camp everywhere you go.

 Mostly likely.
 Our instructors can get you on climbs that challenge or have you setup climbs for others.
 We can teach you new skills (from trad, to rescue) if you want to know them.
 You’re also able to meet other incoming students who like climbing!
 Each day we can climb at a different section of Foster Falls.
 Check out Foster Falls on Mountain Project for more information.

 No. We climb at Foster Falls in South Cumberland State Park (west of Chattanooga) and the park has climbs that are perfect for a first time climbing experience.
 Please note that due to weather conditions, and other reasons, the location may change last minute.

 We provide all camping gear, food, instruction, and transportation.
 You just need your own clothes, or if you have your own modern gear, you are welcome to use it.
 Please note you need to use our tents as Foster Falls limits the number of tents on a campsite.

 We stay in a state park campground, which has flush toilets, sinks, and hot showers available.
 The camping is generally considered comfortable.
 You will have your own tent.